marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

    - Be mindful that Win32's `BOOL` datatype is an `INT`, not a `bool`.

-### Subsystems to Consider
-- (Done) **Main Window Thread**
-  - Init Error Handler
-    - In #wWinMain, before the message loop starts...
-      - Each function has a custom error handler that calls a unique set of cleanups depending on how deep the initialization has progressed.
-Finally, the handler calls `return EXIT_FAILURE`
-      - The `somethingInit` functions should return `BOOL`s that bubble up problems

-  - Running Error Handler
-    - Mostly, this happens in the other subsystems, however:
-      - Problems in the message loop will:
-        - Call #CLOSE_FATAL, which:
-          - Posts an application-specific message `guUMW_CLOSE_FATAL` which will gracefully shutdown the application by:
-            - The message's `WPARAM` sends a resource string ID and an index (usually a thread).
-            - In the #guUMW_CLOSE_FATAL message handler:
-              - Set #giApplicationReturnValue to #EXIT_FAILURE
-              - Store a string resource ID and index to the logger via #logSetMsg
-              - Call #gracefulShutdown
-            - After all of the work threads have finished, the first WARN, ERROR or FATAL message
-      - Problems in the message handlers will also call #CLOSE_FATAL

-  - Normal Shutdown
-    - #gracefulShutdown
-      - Set #gbIsRunning to `false`
-      - Post `WM_CLOSE`
-    - WM_CLOSE will
-      - Set #gbIsRunning to `false`
-      - Cause the Audio capture thread to loop (and terminate) by setting
-        #ghAudioSamplesReadyEvent
-      - Stop the audio capture device
-      - Call `DestroyWindow`
-    - WM_DESTROY will:
-      - `NULL` out #ghMainWindow
-      - Call #mvcViewCleanup
-      - Call `PostQuitMessage`
-    - WM_QUIT will:
-      - Exit the message loop
-    - As #wWinMain runs to the end... it will:
-      - Stop the worker threads
-      - Log the first WARN, ERROR or FATAL message (if any)
-      - Cleanup resources in the reverse order they were created
-      - Return with #giApplicationReturnValue

-- (Done) **GDI / Direct2D**
-  - Init Error Handler
-    - Set #giApplicationReturnValue to #EXIT_FAILURE
-    - Call #LOG_FATAL
-    - Call #gracefulShutdown
-    - Return `FAKSE` that bubbles up to the main thread
-    - Because #gracefulShutdown was called, the main loop's messages won't display
-  - Running Error Handler
-    - See the Main Window Thread's Running Error Handler
-  - Normal Shutdown
-    - Cleaned up in `WM_DESTROY` immediately after the window is destroyed
-    - The cleanup method is very simple and never fails

-- (Done) **Model**
-  - Init Error Handler
-    - Doesn't do anything.
-Always returns `TRUE` (for now).
-  - Running Error Handler
-    - See the Main Window Thread's Running Error Handler
-  - Normal Shutdown
-    - Go through each item in the model and zero it out (or keep/ignore it)
-    - Calls #pcmReleaseQueue

-- (Done) **Logger**
-  - Init Error Handler
-    - It's so simple that it's always successful (but we check it anyways)
-  - Running Error Handler
-    - When Log functions throw exceptions, they will:
-      ````
-           OutputDebugStringA( "VIOLATED STACK GUARD in Logger.
-Exiting immediately." );
-           _ASSERT_EXPR( FALSE, L"VIOLATED STACK GUARD in Logger.
-Exiting immediately." );
-      ````
-    ... (because they terminate immediately, they don't return error codes)
-  - Normal Shutdown
-    - At the very end of the program

-- **Audio Capture Thread**
-  - Init Error Handler
-  - Running Error Handler
-    - For TRACE, DEBUG and INFO, just log them
-    - No WARN allowed
-    - For ERROR and FATAL, see the Main Window Thread's Running Error Handler
-  - Normal Shutdown

-- (Done) **Goertzel DFT Threads**
-  - Init Error Handler
-    - #goertzel_Init is called in #audioInit... after some important audio data structures are created but before the audio capture thread starts
-    - Propagate errors up the call stack as `BOOL`s
-  - Running Error Handler
-    - See the Main Window Thread's Running Error Handler
-  - Normal Shutdown
-    - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped
-    - #goertzel_Stop should be called _after_ ending the audio capture thread
-    - After the threads are done, call #goertzel_Cleanup to close out the resources it created

 ### Error Handling Policy
    - (Done) **If the main window hasn't started**
      - Show a dialog box, then exit #wWinMain